stranger-tareq/supermarket-management-sysytem-DBMS-project/README.md

 # supermarket-management-sysytem-DBMS-project
-I create a supermarket database management system, which is able to:
+I have created a supermarket database management system, which is able to:
 1. Store data, update data, delete data,
 2. Get the employees of a department;
 3. Get the inventory of a commodity;